keithbabinec/Archivial/Doc/Commands/Set-ArchivialAzureProviderOptions.md

 This command assumes that you have already deployed an Azure storage account and have the access token ready.

-If your access token has changed, you can safely re-run this command with the new token, and then restart the Ozette Cloud Backup service for the changes to take effect.
+If your access token has changed, you can safely re-run this command with the new token, and then restart the Archivial Cloud Backup service for the changes to take effect.

-If you would like to disable this provider, please run the Remove-OzetteProvider cmdlet.
+If you would like to disable this provider, please run the Remove-ArchivialProvider cmdlet.

 All provided options here (account name and token) are encrypted before saving to the database.